-• With OpenVMS x86-64 CXX compiler, the address space of placement new/delete operators parameters need to match.
+• With the OpenVMS x86-64 CXX compiler, the address space of placement new/delete operators parameters need to match.
 As the 32-bit pointer size is applied only to pointer types and not to array types, the following new/delete pairs don't work:

 '''

 void operator new(size_t s, int i);

 void operator delete(void p, int i[5]);

+or

+void operator new(size_t s, int i[5]);

+void operator delete(void p, int i);

 '''

-• In 32-bit mode the compiler can't find the matching delete operator for the specified new operator as the address spaces of the second parameter are different, hence delete operator is not called.
+In 32-bit mode, the compiler cannot find the matching delete operator for the specified new operator as the address spaces of the second parameter are different, hence the delete operator is not called.
 The example works correctly if both second parameters are either of pointer type or of array type.